 - Whisk the eggs and flour until the mixture is smooth and there are no lumps.
 Peel and coarsely grate the potato.
 Place in a strainer and press very firmly to get rid of all excess water.
 Add to the egg mixture.

-- Add the asparagus, 2/3 halloumi and plenty of pepper.
+- Snap the tough woody ends off the asparagus tips (approx. 3 cm long).
+Add the asparagus tips into the egg mixture along with 2/3 halloumi and plenty of pepper.
 Stir the mixture thoroughly.
-Grease your muffin dish with cooking spray (*optional), and fill, as evenly as possible, with the frittata mixture.
+Spoon the frittata mixture into your muffin pan.
 Top with the remaining cheese and drizzle with olive oil.